hsandt/pico-boots/README.md

 Instead, you must first write your game, then build the full PICO-8 cartridge at once using the build pipeline.
 To build your game:

 * `cd path/to/your/project`
-* `path/to/pico-boots/scripts/build_game.sh path/to/game/src/main.lua -o build/game.p8 -d path/to/game/data.p8 -m path/to/game/metadata.p8 -a author_name -t game_title`
+* `path/to/pico-boots/scripts/build_cartridge.sh path/to/game/src/main.lua -o build/game.p8 -d path/to/game/data.p8 -m path/to/game/metadata.p8 -a author_name -t game_title`

-We recommend you to make your own `build.sh` file that uses `build_game.sh` with the right arguments.
-You'll find [an example](https://github.com/hsandt/pico-boots-demo/blob/master/build.sh) in the pico-boots demo repository.
+We recommend you to make your own `build_game.sh` file that uses `build_cartridge.sh` with the right arguments.
+You'll find [an example](https://github.com/hsandt/pico-boots-demo/blob/master/build_game.sh) in the pico-boots demo repository.

 ### Supported platforms